linroger/FinanceCompendium/II. Economics/Regulation/PPHA Banking Regulation and Management/Bank Regulation and Management Full Lecture Notes.md

 # TWO TYPES OF UNCERTAINTY

 - Risk - Able to Model
-Uncertainty - Difficult to Model
+- Uncertainty - Difficult to Model

 # PROBLEM SET II

 Problem Set II: Capital Needs
-Utilizing the outline summary from Problem Set I, identify the capital needs and lending products that would be used by you theoretical de novo bank.
-Create a short summary outlining these needs for you five-year de novo bank.
+Utilizing the outline summary from Problem Set I, identify the capital needs and lending products that would be used by your theoretical de novo bank.
+Create a short summary outlining these needs for your five-year de novo bank.

 - How does one raise capital?
 How much capital is needed?
 How do we grow capital?